Dodgers vs. Reds Player Props Betting Odds

-Jonathan India and Freddie Freeman are two of the top players with prop bets available when the Cincinnati Reds and the Los Angeles Dodgers square off at Great American Ball Park on Tuesday (beginning at 7:10 PM ET).
+Freddie Freeman and Jonathan India are two of the top players with prop bets on the table when the Los Angeles Dodgers and the Cincinnati Reds meet at Great American Ball Park on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!